MbIXjkee/sliver_catalog/README.md

 ## Overview

-Sliver Catalog provides a set of advanced and experimental slivers for Flutter, enabling developers to create unique and visually engaging scroll effects.
-The package includes both basic slivers as platform for creating effects and specific implementations providing ready-to-use effects.
+Sliver Catalog provides a set of advanced and experimental slivers for Flutter, enabling developers to create unique, visually engaging scroll effects.
+The package includes basic slivers as a platform for creating effects and specific implementations that provide ready-to-use effects.

 ### Basics
 - **ScrollHijackSliver**: A sliver that consumes a specified amount of scrollable space before allowing its child to start scrolling.
 - **LeavingViewportShaderSliver**: Applies a shader on top of the child while it leaves the viewport.
-- **LeavingViewportTransformedRenderSliver**: a render object that applies a transformation to the child while it leaves the viewport.
+- **LeavingViewportTransformedRenderSliver**: A render object that applies a transformation to the child while it leaves the viewport.

 ### Ready-to-use effects
 - **SpinnerSliver**: Rotates its child as it leaves the viewport, with configurable anchor and angle.